vtereshkov/umka-lang/doc/lang.md

 strType = "str"
 ```

-String assignment copies the contents of the string.
+String assignment copies the pointer, but not the contents of the string.

 ### Array types